Florida schools struggle to find bus drivers as virus surges

 Palm Beach County schools asked parents to drive their children if possible.
 Polk County normally has 510 drivers, but only has 430 working.
 Collier County is using staff and former substitute drivers to fully cover its routes.
 Lake County has 26 open positions out of 237.
 Lee County, which needs to add 100 drivers, made its drivers full-time employees so they are eligible for health insurance and other benefits sooner, giving an incentive to new hires.

+The Broward school district, Florida’s second largest, says it needs to hire about 190 drivers to fill its full complement of 1,000.
+Officials say to fill the voids, drivers will run some routes twice and some routes will be combined.
+Broward had two teachers and an assistant die last week from COVID-19.

-Neither Miami-Dade nor Broward schools, the state’s two largest districts, replied to emails and calls Monday.
-But Broward, which had two teachers and an assistant die last week from COVID, recently said it was short 150 drivers.
-Miami-Dade also recently said it is short drivers.
+Miami-Dade schools, the state’s largest district, did not reply to emails and calls Monday but recently said it is short drivers.

 The shortage is especially acute in Pasco County, where they are short 78 regular drivers and 33 relief drivers.
 On Monday, the district shifted all its earliest bus stops up 10 minutes to allow drivers to finish sooner and get to their second routes.